AdamCzajkowski/AFOLGuide/README.md

 # AFOL Application

-This is simple app to research LEGO sets, instuctions and bricks.
+This is simple app to research LEGO® sets, instuctions and bricks.
 All information about LEGO® are from rebrickable.com.

 Screens:
 ---------------------------